Netatalk/netatalk/doc/manpages/man5/afp_signature.conf.5.md

 # Description

-**afp_signature.conf** is the configuration file used by **afpd** to store a server signature automagically.
+**afp_signature.conf** is the configuration file used by **afpd** to store a server signature automatically.
 The configuration lines are composed
 like:

     "server-name" hexa-string